DavidGraber/FunctionalHomologyWorkshop/project1/instructions.md

 ```

 This should provide you with the following files:
-protstab2_dataset.csv (training and test data used in ProtStab2 paper)
+protstab_dataset.csv (training and test data used in ProtStab paper)
-protstab2.fasta (protein sequence file for clustering)
+protstab_sequences.fasta (protein sequence file for clustering)

 ## Environment Requirements